pfheatwole/thesis/source/demonstration.rst

 4. Physical measurements

-For this chapter, physical measurements will not be used.
+For this chapter, only the first three will be utilized.
 Although physical measurements are ideal, they are frequently difficult to obtain (especially for older wings).
 Instead, this demonstration is focused on showing that it is feasible to create an approximate wing model even if physical measurements are